openreferral/specification/docs/hsds/uk_compliance.md

 UK Compliance
 =========

 ## Applicability

-This page describes the rules for achieving compliance with the UK profile of LG Inform Plus, as required by most UK organisations that require compliance.
+This page describes the rules for achieving compliance with the UK profile of LG Inform Plus, as required by most UK organizations that require compliance.
+The rules described here are in addition to the required endpoints and parameters for UK compliance, which are given in the [API reference](api_reference) page.

 Rules apply to the Open Referral Human Services Data Specification (HSDS) with the UK profile applied.
 This profile defines which fields are needed by a standard UK implementation.